harshm121/portfolio-old/index.md

 Broadly my interest lies in Computer Vision, understanding Deep Learning and Machine Learning (theory as well as it's 'impactful' application).
 I strongly believe that technology benefits human society and has a lot of potential to improve human lives.

 **I am looking for summer internships.
-Feel free to reach me out if you think I'll be a good fit.**
+Feel free to reach out to me if you think I'll be a good fit.**

 > "Do we settle for the world as it is, or do we work for the world as it should be?" - Barack Obama